-Although match is not a JAG grant program requirement, applicants should note the KCJCC looks favorably on projects providing a match to optimize sustainability of the grant project.
+Although match is not a JAG program requirement, applicants should note the KCJCC looks favorably on projects providing a match to optimize sustainability of the grant project.
 The KCJCC will give preference to applicants demonstrating a commitment from local and regional partners and communities.
-Provide a detailed description explaining efforts made, or will be made, to ensure the long-term fiscal and programmatic sustainability of the grant project.
+Provide a detailed description that explains what efforts are being made, or will be made, to ensure the long-term fiscal and programmatic sustainability of the project and program.
 The applicant must detail how the project will be funded in future years if JAG funding declines or is not available.
 If the applicant is proposing to purchase equipment with JAG funds, describe what plans will be used for maintenance and future replacement costs.